-I am a Licensed Professional Counselor (LPC) in Suffolk, Virginia and have experience working with individuals (including adolescents), couples, and families.
+I am a Licensed Marriage & Family Therapist (LMFT) and Licensed Professional Counselor (LPC) in Suffolk, Virginia and have experience working with individuals (including adolescents), couples, and families.

 I love the process of getting to know a new client, forming a working relationship with them, and seeing them bravely take steps towards health and more fulfilling relationships and lives.
 I typically work with clients who are struggling with anxiety, depression, difficulties in relationships, or people who are looking for a change and are feeling “stuck.”
 I see counseling as a collaborative process between clients and myself, and I enjoy walking alongside clients as they work to reach their goals.